DrK-Lo/oyster_larvae_photo_analysis/README.md

 ### Generate the full set of probability maps

-Once you have a classifier trained to your liking, you can transfer the project file to comp5 and run it on the entire image set using the included script "run_ilastik_for_cellprof.sh".
+Once you have a classifier trained to your liking, you can transfer the project file to comp5 and run it on the entire image set using the included script "run_ilastik_for_cellprof.py".
 It takes two named arguments -p/--project and -f/--file

 project: the ilastik project file